 Diving in Finland

-Few other countries in the world have an archipelago like the one along the Finnish south and southwest coast.
-Scraped clean by glacial action during the ice age, innumerable ice-worn rocks and sandpits are still slowly raising from the shallow sea as the land rises a few inches in a century.
+Only a few other countries in the world have an archipelago like Finland.
+Especially beautiful are the isles and islets all along the Finnish south and southwest coast.
+The archipelago is scraped clean by glacial action during the ice age.
+Innumerable ice-worn rocks and sandpits are still slowly raising from the shallow sea as the land rises a few inches in a century.
 It is a safe guess that there are over sixty thousand islands.

-Perhaps the main intrest of diving in Finland are the wrecks.
-We have thousands of wrecks sunken in our waters and also the wooden ones are often well preserved, because the wood-eating snails (shipworms) do not live in the brackish waters of the Baltic.
+Perhaps the main interest of diving in Finland are the wrecks since we have thousands of wrecks sunken in our waters.
+Also the wooden ones are often well preserved, because the wood-eating snails (shipworms) do not live in the brackish waters of the Baltic.

 Most of the diving here is done by the approximately 11.000 members of Sukeltajaliitto.
 In Finland there are about 180 diving clubs.

 Foreign divers are strongly recommended to contact the clubs for information.
 This way you can get in contact with persons knowing most of the possibilities to dive at a certain area.
 From club members you also find information of the best places to hire diving equipment and some clubs also arrange one to dive at a reasonable cost.